 Remove cabbage from the grill and cool.
 Slice thinly and transfer to a medium bowl.
-Sprinkle salt over cabbage and massage 25-30 minutes until the cabbage has released some of its liquid and begins to soften.
+Sprinkle salt and caraway over cabbage and massage 25-30 minutes until the cabbage has released some of its liquid and begins to soften.
 Transfer to a sterilized plastic container and place an inverted plate over the cabbage.

 Place a weight (we used a mason jar full of water) on top of the inverted plate or weigh the cabbage down.
 It should be submerged in liquid at all times.
 If needed at a little bit of water to ensure it is submerged.
 Cover with a tight fitting lid and let sit for up to two weeks at room temperature before moving to the fridge.